julian-hecker/julian-hecker/README.md

 # 👨‍💻 Julian Hecker — [@julian-hecker](https://github.com/julian-hecker/)
 Good morning!
 I'm Julian, a developer and curious guy living in Raleigh, North Carolina.

-- 📚 I've just finished up my BS degree of Computer Programming at Farmingdale State College.
-I'm also the founder of the Tech Club there.
+- 📚 I got my BS degree of Computer Programming from Farmingdale State College, New York.
+I also founded the school's Tech Club.
-- 💻 I'm currently working as a Software Engineer for LexisNexis in North Carolina, the Google of the legal world :)
+- 💻 I'm currently working as a Software Engineer for Victra (@AWirelessDev) in North Carolina.
-- 🚧 [Barbago](https://github.com/julian-hecker/barbago) is my personal project, which I hope to make into a great startup!
+- 🚧 I have several personal projects which I hope to make into great startups.

 ## Greet Me 👋
 Come see me on any of these platforms: